“This family’s sick, Caroline.”

 The ghoul picks up the phone and tersely states into the receiver, “Disposal.”

 After a moment, the thick doors open, and two security guards stride out.
-They frown but heft the trash bag, audibly grunting under its weight, and carefully haul it inside Paulson Investment Group without letting it touch the floor.
+They frown but heft the trash bag, audibly grunting under its weight, and carefully haul it inside Centurion Investment Group without letting it touch the floor.
 The receptionist gets up to close the doors behind them.

 The Kindred addressed as Harrison glances at Caroline, then strides back to the elevator.